Construction Rating: | starstarstarstarstar_border |

 kit, replacin' t' stock 18" plastic parachute with a similarly sized

 nylon 'chute.
+Begad!
 Blimey!
-Begad!
 T' 18" chute is a little marginal for this rocket - t' fin

 a tight fit in t' BT-60 main body tube.
 Begad!
+Blimey!
 One other change I should have made

 was t' add a Keelhaul®©™®